-This practical checklist will help you get it right each and every time you complete a job application.
+This practical application checklist will help you get it right each and every time you complete a job application.

 Employers use applications as a means of getting standard information from each candidate that may or may not be on their resumes.
 The job application is a key tool in your job search process - make it work for you.

 1. Have the right documents with you

 You need a copy of your latest resume, your job reference list, the job posting or description, your social security card, addresses and contact numbers of previous employers and salary details to complete the job application properly.

 2. Read the instructions carefully

 Almost half of all job applicants don't follow the directions.
 Take the time to read all the instructions and briefly review the full application before you start to fill it out.
 This prevents repeating information or putting it in the wrong place.